-Please refer to Arbtech Consulting Ltd. Tree Survey Report and Tree Schedule for full details on all surveyed trees, hedgerows and major shrub groups.
 All trees were surveyed and categorised in accordance with the guidance as set out in the British Standard BS5837:2012 Tree in relation to design, demolition and construction -

-We make the following recommendation to ensure that no conditions relating to arboriculture are attached to any planning consent secured: obtain and arboricultural report to include: a) An arboricultural impact assessment (AIA); b) An arboricultural method statement (AMS); and c) A tree protection plan (TPP).
+Obtain and arboricultural report to include: a) An arboricultural impact assessment (AIA). b) An arboricultural method statement (AMS). c) A tree protection plan (TPP).